Volvo 440/460: Engines

-The standard 1,721 cc powerplant produced 102 PS and a claimed top speed of 185 km/h, which was marginally superior to some of its contemporary counterparts, such as the Volkswagen Passat and the Opel Vectra, as their 1.8 litre engines only had 90 bhp.
+The standard, fuel injected and catalyzed 1,721 cc powerplant produced 102 PS and a claimed top speed of 185 km/h, which was marginally superior to some of its contemporary counterparts, such as the Volkswagen Passat and the Opel Vectra, as their 1.8 litre engines only had 90 bhp.
 The turbocharged version offered 120 PS, and a claimed top speed of 200 km/h.
-This kind of performance put it on par with higher end 1.8 litre engines, such as the BMW 318 or 518 of the time, and equalled the performance of a host of other contemporary 2.0 litre engines.
+This kind of performance put it on par with higher end 1.8 litre engines, or contemporary 2.0 litre engines, but at a significant cost increase.
+In August 1991, the lower cost 440/460 DL now became equipped with a somewhat larger, 1,794 cc with single-point fuel injection and 90 PS.
+Thanks to the slight displacement increase, however, torque remained nearly identical.